yochaigal/cairn/adventures/conversions/where-the-wheat-grows-tall.md

 - Critical damage: target must make two STR saves and keep the higher result.

 #### Ghosts
-4 HP, 2 Armor, 12 STR, 14 DEX, 16 WIL, old weapon (d6)
-- Flashback: Target loses 1d4 WIL and must make a WIL save or lose their next action as they relive the spirit's death.
-- Attacks against Ghosts are _impaired_.

 #### The Likho, The One Eyed Witch

 #### Night Goblins

 #### Night Spirit

 #### Noon Wraith
 8 HP, 1 Armor, 8 STR, 11 DEX, 15 WIL, claws (d6+d6)
 - **Sunstrike**: On Critical Damage, target must make a **WIL** save or they believe they are on fire and take an additional 1d4 STR damage.
 They act accordingly.

 #### Poleviks
-6 HP, 1 Armor, 12 STR, 10 WIL, claws (d4), farm tools (d6)
-- Summon Grasping Roots: target is engulfed by strangling roots.
-On their next turn they can must make a STR save be buried under ground.

 #### Scarecrow Piotr